Niche $25,000 No Essay Scholarship

 Eligibility Criteria

-• Must demonstrate interest in grassroots organizing, movement building, or agricultural policy
+• Students should have an interest in grassroots organizing, movement building, or agricultural policy and a commitment to promoting racial equity in our food and farm system

 Application Process